-Gunmen attack Mali luxury resort
+Gunmen attack Mali luxury resort, at least 2 dead

 - Le Campement is popular with Western tourists and expatriates

-- The EU Training Mission in Mali said they are aware of the attack and are assessing the situation

-(CNN)Gunmen on Sunday attacked a luxury resort popular with Westerners near Mali's capital city of Bamako, US and Malian officials said.
+(CNN)At least two tourists were killed and 32 others rescued on Sunday after gunmen attacked a luxury resort popular with Westerners near Mali's capital city of Bamako, a source briefed on the investigation told CNN.

-"Ongoing attack at Hotel Kangaba "Le Campement" 30 min southeast of #Bamako, #Mali," the US State Department tweeted, warning people to avoid the area.
+Two of the three attackers were also killed, and the third gunman was missing after the attack on Le Campement resort, the source said.
+Three UN staff members were injured and taken to a hospital, the source said.

-Mali's Ministry of Security and Civil Protection said in a statement that "armed individuals - certainly terrorists" attacked the Le Campement resort.
-The statement said that a Malian anti-terror force was on the scene.
+In an earlier statement, Mali's Ministry of Security and Civil Protection said the resort attack was carried out by "armed individuals, certainly terrorists."
+The statement said a Malian anti-terror force was on the scene.

-"They [the armed men] exchanged gun shots with members of the special anti-terrorist force (FORSAT) who had arrived just a few minutes after the attack.
+"They [the armed men] exchanged gunshots with members of the special anti-terrorist force (FORSAT) who had arrived just a few minutes after the attack.
 FORSAT managed to secure the surroundings of the site.
 The operation to secure the premises is in progress," the statement said.

+Four jerry cans of an undetermined material were also recovered at the scene, the source said.

+The Swedish Defense Ministry said it was trying to contact a Swedish national missing since the attack.
+The individual was a member of Sweden's armed forces, the ministry said in a statement.

-The EU Training Mission in Mali tweeted a statement that they were aware of the attack and were assessing the situation.
+The EU Training Mission in Mali tweeted an earlier statement that it was aware of the attack and was assessing the situation.

-Earlier this month, the US Embassy in Bamako had issued a travel warning on its website, saying there was an increased security threat to Westerners.
+Earlier this month, the US Embassy in Bamako issued a travel warning on its website, saying there was an increased security threat to Westerners.

-"The U.S. Embassy informs U.S. citizens of a possible increased threat of attacks against Western diplomatic missions, places of worship, and other locations in Bamako where Westerners frequent.
-Avoid vulnerable locations with poor security measures in place, including hotels, restaurants, and churches," the warning said.
+"The US Embassy informs US citizens of a possible increased threat of attacks against Western diplomatic missions, places of worship, and other locations in Bamako where Westerners frequent.
+Avoid vulnerable locations with poor security measures in place, including hotels, restaurants and churches," the warning said.

-Le Campement is located on the outskirts of the capital, about 30 minutes from downtown Bamako.
+Le Campement is on the outskirts of the capital, about 30 minutes from downtown Bamako.
 The resort is also popular with expatriates who use its facilities to host business meetings and team-building exercises.

 The grounds include a hotel, bars, restaurant, spa and swimming pools.
 The resort also offers live entertainment and several outdoor activities, including bike rides and kayaking on the Niger River.

-The former French colony has been battling Islamist extremists with help from French forces and the UN.
+The former French colony has been battling Islamist extremists with help from French forces and the United Nations.

 The gunmen shouted "Allahu akbar" as they opened fire on tables of people who were gathered for breakfast at the Radisson Blu Hotel in Bamako, a witness said.